cernicka/nagios/nagios_to_prtg.md

    * Neither the devices, nor the sensors are sorted in any particular way.
    * It is not possible to limit the sensor search to a group, or limit the search criteria in any way.
    * It is not possible to search for sensors by names.
 Workaround: give the sensors tags equal to the names and browse by tags.
+   * It is not possible to zoom into graphs.
+No additional details are shown, merely the picture is being enlarged.

 ## Auto discovery and templates
    * The auto discovery process freezes the PRTG server for some time (minutes).
 The user interface is not usable during this time.